Complete DaVinci Resolve Tutorial for Beginners! (UPDATED)

 • When you’ve reviewed your video and you’re happy with it, just hit ‘Add to Render Queue’ and then ‘Start Render’ to start saving your video

-Render Video DaVinci Resolve
+Render Settings in DaVinci Resolve 18

 When your video is ready, we’d strongly recommend that you preview your video on a few different devices (phone, computer, tablet etc.) to make sure you’re happy with the overall look and feel of your video on multiple devices.